Key handling

 • msg (Message) – an optional SSH Message containing a public key of this type.

-• data (str) – an optional string containing a public key of this type
+• data (bytes) – an optional bytestring containing a public key of this type

 SSHException – if a key cannot be created from the data or msg given, or no key was passed in.